 In November 2015, BlackRock announced the closure of its macro hedge fund-The Global Ascent Fund.10.
 It was once a multibillion-dollar fund whose assets under management dropped below $1 billion in 2015.
 The managers failed to perform in the “macro” hedge category betting on interest rates, currencies, commodities, fixed income, and stocks.
 At that time, the fund was managed by Paul Harrison.
 It had $4.6 billion worth of assets in 2013 which dropped 9.4% in 2015.

 Global hedge fund activity was rising ahead of the Brexit vote in 2016 when the United Kingdom voted to exit the European Union (EU).11

-The global macro hedge funds confident of Britain leaving the EU took long positions in safe-havens, such as gold, and short positions against European stocks and the British pound.
+The global macro hedge funds, confident of Britain leaving the EU, took long positions in safe-havens, such as gold, and short positions against European stocks and the British pound.

-Whereas global macro hedge funds that were uncertain about the outcome also took long positions in safe havens and other instruments that payout during market volatility.
+Global macro hedge funds that were uncertain about the outcome also took long positions in safe havens and other instruments that payout during market volatility.

 The COVID-19 pandemic saw a mixed performance of the global macro strategies.
-The systematic macro strategy gained 2.64% in 2020 on average, which was much lower than the 5.22% growth of the overall macro hedge fund sector.12
+The systematic macro approach gained 2.64% in 2020 on average, which was much lower than the 5.22% growth of the overall macro hedge fund sector.12

 Global macro hedge funds that performed miserably in 2019 were ready to hit the ground running ahead of the pandemic-led volatility.
 There were signs that some discretionary macro strategies performed well by the time the coronavirus pandemic was still unfolding.
 However, historically low-interest rates, central bank stimulus, and more predictable volatility patterns made it challenging for the sector to identify and detect emerging patterns over the past decade.